uriel1998/newsbeuter-dangerzone/README.md

 * `renderer.sh` - I use this for rendering articles in `newsboat`.
 It's the funky bespoke method I mention above about sending mail.
+* `renderer_links.sh` - I use this for rendering articles in `newsboat`.
+Includes URLs.
+* `renderer_images.sh` - I use this for showing the images in `newsboat`.
+Collects image URLs in a cachefile with each article view.
+Call via a macro.

 ## 9. TODO